marcelrienks/fluidity/docs/plan.md

    - Performance optimization and load-testing validation

 Notes
-- Failure to connect after either using configured IP or after discovery is treated as fatal: agent should log an error and exit so external orchestrators can retry.
-- The --force-wake flag must be documented and implemented to overwrite any configured IP and perform lifecycle discovery unconditionally.
+- Agent must attempt to Kill the server it started when exiting cleanly or on unrecoverable errors so external orchestrators get a clean slate.

-Last updated: 2025-12-04T06:19:24.228Z
+Last updated: 2025-12-04T06:32:59.047Z